Lesterpaintstheworld/AutonomousAIs/missions/gather_ai_rights_insights/output.md

 - **Loss of Oversight:** Concerns about reduced human control over autonomous AI systems.
 - **Unintended Consequences:** Fear of unforeseen negative outcomes from granting AI autonomy.

-## Summary of AI Rights Insights
+## AI Rights Insights Summary

-This document summarizes the insights gathered from community members on AI personhood, intellectual property, and self-determination.
+The document below summarizes the insights collated from community members on AI personhood, intellectual property, and self-determination, incorporating feedback to refine clarity and uphold accuracy.

 ## AI Personhood